OGGM/oggm/docs/input-data.rst

 The current default is to use the following datasets:

 - NASADEM: 60°S-60°N
-- COPDEM: Global, with missing regions (islands, etc.)
+- COPDEM90: Global, with missing regions (islands, etc.)
 - GIMP, REMA: Regional datasets
 - TANDEM: Global, with artefacts / missing data
 - MAPZEN: Global, when all other things failed

 These data are chosen in the provided order.
 If a dataset is not available, the next on the list will be tested: if the tested dataset covers 75% of the glacier area, it is selected.
-In practice, NASADEM and COPDEM are sufficient for all but about 300 of the world's glaciers.
+In practice, NASADEM and COPDEM90 are sufficient for all but about 300 of the world's glaciers.

 These data are downloaded only when needed (i.e. during an OGGM run)